 First things first: it’s not a free app (there’s a lite version which is free), and judging by average App Store app price standards, it’s not cheap either.
 At about $6, most folks would put it on the right side of the cheap-costly spectrum.
 But it’s worth every penny you pay for.
 Here’s why:

-- All file transfers and data access takes place quickly.
-Of course this depends on your router configuration and Wi-fi network speed but for most parts, FileBrowser doesn’t choke.
+Of course, this depends on your router configuration and Wi-fi network speed but for most parts, FileBrowser doesn’t choke.
 It works seamlessly.

 For most purposes, if you are going to be accessing files remotely from within your Wi-fi network (all devices connected to the same network), FileBrowser will get you started in seconds.
 And with enough features (like full-support for every iOS file format and most other formats too), it’s a solid app to use.